ohshukhrat/uCss/src/lib/config/README.md

 **Modules**: [Config](./) | [Base](../base/) | [Layout](../layout/) | [Theming](../theming/) | [Typography](../typography/) | [Components](../components/) | [Utilities](../utilities/)

 > **The Central Nervous System**.
-Defines the CSS Variables for the entire system: colors, typography scales, spacing tokens, and layout presets.
+Defines the global design tokens—Colors, Typography, and Spacing.
+While strictly optional (as all modules have built-in fallbacks), this file mirrors those values, allowing you to define your entire theme from scratch by overriding them.

 ---